 One of the things the MustWin Process does for you is give you ways to measure business development and proposal progress that you've never had before.

+Here is a list of things you should discuss before taking a gig as a proposal manager to make sure you know what you are getting into.
 Winning proposals consistently requires having a process that informs people about what they should do and enables them to work better as a team.
 And getting everyone on the same page regarding what the process should be can be excruciatingly difficult.
 But usually it's because you're overlooking the real reason why your process is failing.

 When seeking to improve your win rate, where you should start depends on what your role is.
 But there are some key areas that are worth investing in if you want to win more of what you bid.
 If you are just getting started on formalizing the way you produce your proposals, then start with the basics.
 There are a lot of things that will impact your ability to deliver a winning proposal.
 Make sure you are focusing on the right things and don't go down the wrong path.
 Instead focus on these six critical areas.